grumpyjames/birding-almanac/features/a-200-bird-year/part-29-inverewe-and-loch-maree.md

 reverse in our usual fortunes.
 For once, we are the organised people arriving during the half hour of food being served.
-An angry couple turning up just as we're served ("how come they're getting food then?") provide us with some additional schadenfreude.
+An angry couple turning up just as we're served ("how come they're getting food then?") provides us with some additional schadenfreude.

 <figure class="figure">
   <img